Skip to main content

 By Stephen C. Schultz

-For many families and individuals alike, finding a place of peace seems to be a fleeting proposition.
-Whether it's a teenager, husband or wife, addiction is no respecter of person or societal status.
-Addiction doesn't discriminate.
-Addiction will bring emotional pain, family discord and misery to everyone it touches.
+For many families and individuals alike, finding a place of peace seems like a fleeting proposition.
+Whether it's a teenager, husband, or wife, addiction is no respecter of persons or societal status.
+Addiction doesn’t discriminate.
+It brings emotional pain, family discord, and misery to everyone it touches.

-Addiction is a lier.
+Addiction is a liar.
 It tells us there is no problem.
 It tells us we can handle it.
-It seduces us into thinking that any problems or personal issues are not our doing, but brought about by others.
-It convinces us that our narrow escapes from family and work failures are because of our exceptionally intuitive and skillful insight.
+It seduces us into believing that any problems or personal issues are not of our own making but are caused by others.
+It convinces us that our narrow escapes from family and work failures are due to our exceptionally intuitive and skillful insight.
 All lies!

 Comments